-Co-Head Teacher, Co-Director
+Co-Head Teacher, Director of Operations

 Sam Pesin started at Garden Preschool Cooperative as the head teacher and director in September, 2002, and is now co-head teacher and co-director.
 He has taught preschool children for 40 years and received a master’s degree in early childhood education and child development from Boston's Wheelock College.

 Sam's teaching career has been dedicated to the important work of guiding young children and communicating with their parents.
 He is a strong believer in the beneficial aspects of a parent cooperative preschool and also of a mixed-age group setting.

 Sam's philosophy coincides with the goals of GPC.
 He works to implement GPC's progressive mainstream developmentally appropriate philosophy that values children's growth in the interrelated areas of cognitive, social, emotional, and physical development and which sees children's engagement with materials and peers in play as their most effective way of learning.
 Sam works to create a nurturing environment that encourages self-confidence, imagination, creativity, cooperation, fairness, helping and caring for others, as well as good problem-solving skills.

 Before moving back to his hometown JC in 2002, he taught at the Open House Nursery School in Brooklyn's Cobble Hill area but spent weekends and vacations in JC with his parents.

 Sam taught in several preschools around the country, including Eugene and Portland, Oregon, Austin, Santa Fe, Aspen, and Cambridge.
 He has worked with children and parents from diverse cultural and economic backgrounds.
 He has visited over 150 preschools in this country and several during a 1976-77 low-budget trip around the world.